 The ESP unit can be connected via one of the distribution board's outgoing fuseways or circuit breakers.

 Ideally, the ESP unit should be connected to the outgoing way which is nearest to the incoming supply (or isolator).
-See Figure 3.
+See Figure 6.

-On small, compact, metal cased distribution boards, (such as small MCCB boards) the first way is preferable, although any outgoing way is suitable.
+On small, compact, metal cased distribution boards, (such as small MCB boards) the first way is preferable, although any outgoing way is suitable.

-On a large board such as a cubicle switchboard, it is better to install the protector on the load side of the incoming isolator (eg in the metering section) for optimal protection.
+On a large board such as a cubicle switchboard, it is better to install the protector on the load side of the incoming isolator directly to the busbars via suitable HRC fuses, switch fuses or MCCBs - see Section 3.7.

+(eg in the metering section) for optimal protection.